PiCake24/AutomatedSkinSizeConverter/README.md

 While my program doesn't directly need it I still recommend using [cslol](https://github.com/LeagueToolkit/cslol-manager) to actually use the mods.

-You also should create a folder, where every mod should be saved to.

 ## How to set up the program

 Step 1: run the .exe

-Step 2: Click on Create Options File
+Step 2: Click on Create Options File.
+This creates the File which the program needs to run.
+This file should always be in the same folder as the program itself.

 Step 3: Open the Options.txt File the program created in the same folder where the program is located.

-Step 4: Add behind Root Path: the Path to the folder, where everything should be created in, e.g. which you created in preparation.
+Step 4: Add behind Root Path: the Path to the folder, where the mods should be put in.
+You have to create the folder yourself.

-Step 6: Add behind League Path the Path to the League of Legends Games Folder, where the LeagueClient.exe is located.
+Step 5: Add behind League Path: the Path to the League of Legends Games Folder, where the League Of Legends.exe is located.
+(It should end something like Riot Games\League of Legends\Game)

-Step 7:Save the Options.txt file
+Step 6:Save the Options.txt file

-Step 8: Now press Generate Folders to create the needed Folders in the root folder.
+(Optional) Step 7: Now press Generate Folders to create the needed Folders in the root folder.

+You only need to do this, if you want to set the skins to a different size.
+The size without using these folders is set to 5.

 ## How to use the program